Sun Wen (footballer)

 Sun Wen (孙雯 (Sūn Wén); born 6 April 1973) is a Chinese former professional footballer who played as a forward.
 She previously captained the China national team and the Atlanta Beat of the Women's United Soccer Association (WUSA).

 In 2000, she won the FIFA Female Player of the Century along with Michelle Akers.
 Sun won both the Golden Ball (top player) and Golden Boot (top scorer) for her performance at the 1999 FIFA Women's World Cup.
 She is considered one of the all-time greats of the women's game.

+After the retirement, she became vice-president of the Chinese Football Association in 2019.

 Early life

 Sun began playing football around the age of ten.
 Her father, Sun Zonggao, was a recreational football player who took Sun with him to watch matches in the Chinese men's league.
 Sun credits him for influencing her foray into the sport.

 Sun studied Chinese literature at the University of Shanghai.